HOSTED-POWER/docs-turbostack-app/technologies/web-servers/nginx/nginx_block_access.md

 ## The structure within the /var/www/`<user>`/nginx directory

-The way our Turbostack works is it will create an NGINX folder in the home directory of each system user with the following files:
+The way our TurboStack works is it will create an NGINX folder in the home directory of each system user with the following files:

 ```bash
 magento@dylano-dev1:~/nginx$ ls -la